pairing4good/gildedrose/readme.md

     1. Create a [factory](https://en.wikipedia.org/wiki/Factory_method_pattern) that is responsible for the creation of the `GildedRose` in order to encapsulate complex creation knowledge in a single place.
 1. Pull out a third rule into a class.
+1. Pull out a fourth rule into a class.